CompNeuroTchuGroup/TchuSNNet/README_ParameterFile.md

 - resetType: this parameter determines whether the excess depolarization after spiking is stored.
 If set to 0 ,there is a "hard reset" to vReset.
 If set to 1, the overshoot in membrane potential will be added to the reset potential.
 Here, both populations are of reset type 0 (hard reset).

 ### Morphology parameters
-If you want to use a plasticity model (which for now requires the usage of neuron_type HeteroLIFNeuron or the poisson equivalent, synapse_type HeteroCurrentSynapse and connectivity_type HeteroConnectivity), you will need to specify extra parameters in the neuron section (These can be seen in tests 10 and 12).
+If you want to use a plasticity model (which for now requires the usage of synapses_N_N_type PModelSynapse, and all synapses that target the same neuronPop have to coincide in parameters, or you can only input them in one of the synapse parameter instances), you will need to specify extra parameters in the synapse section (These can be seen in tests 10 and 12).
 These parameters determine the morphology/physiology of the neuron population in relation to synaptic weights only.
-- morphology_type: Plasticity model that is used.
+- pmodel_type: Plasticity model that is used.
 Depending on the model (shown in the [complete guide]), extra parameters will need to be specified.
-- dendritic_length/morphology_branch_length: Determines of the theoretical dendrite or length of each branch for each neuron in micrometers.
-Its ratio with synaptic_gap defines the total spaces or slots available for synapse allocation.
+- dendriticLength/morphology_branchLength: Determines of the theoretical dendrite or length of each branch for each neuron in micrometres.
+Its ratio with synapticGap defines the total spaces or slots available for synapse allocation.
 Trying to allocate more synapses than available slots will result in a runtime exception.
-- synaptic_gap: Determines the space between synapse slots.
+- synapticGap: Determines the space between synapse slots.
 Implemented model only work in excitatory populations/synapses.
 Usage in inhibitory populations will ignore the plasticity framework and the weights will remain constant or the weights will vary but be positive depending on the model unless the opposite is explicitly stated.

 ### BranchedMorphology parameters
 In case the morphology model used works on branched dendrites, the following parameters will apply:
-- dendrite_branchings: Number of branchings in the dendritic tree.
+- dendriteBranchings: Number of branchings in the dendritic tree.
 The generated tree is a binary one, so the number of branches will be equal to $2^{branchings}$.
-- synapse_allocation: It can be either 'random' or 'ordered'.
+- synapseAllocation: It can be either 'random' or 'ordered'.
 It corresponds to the order in which available synapse slots are allocated when the connectivity class connects a presynaptic population. **If connectivity is randomized, the resulting allocation will be randomized no matter what option you select**

 ## Stimulus Parameters
 - type: The type of stimulus which is fed in the network.
 Here, it is set to WhiteNoiseStimulus.
 This stimulus is the most standard one, and neurons are fed a white noise input.
 This input type has two parameters: meanCurrent and sigmaCurrent.
 Each of these can be defined as a succession of steps in time.